ACS Award for Creative Advances in Environmental Science & Technology

-Sponsored by Air Products & Chemicals in memory of Joseph J. Breen
+Sponsored by Air Products & Chemicals Inc. in memory of Joseph J. Breen

-Richard C. Flagan first began studying the formation of gaseous pollutants from combustion for his doctorate in mechanical engineering at Massachusetts Institute of Technology in the 1970s.
-Since then, his interest in atmospheric gases has grown to include aerosols in various settings, ranging from pollution to pollen to nanotechnology.
+Disinfection of drinking water is a double-edged sword.
+On one side is the health benefit of ridding the water of potentially harmful organisms.
+On the other is the potential formation of unsafe by-products that can cause cancers or reproductive problems.
+In the early 1990s, public outcry over by-products formed from the use of chlorine prompted some water utilities to switch to such alternative disinfectants as ozone, chloramines, and chlorine dioxide.

-Flagan is the Irma & Ross McCollum/William H. Corcoran Professor of Chemical Engineering and professor of environmental science and engineering at California Institute of Technology, where he is also the executive officer for chemical engineering.
-Flagan, 59, received his doctorate from MIT in 1973 and joined the Caltech faculty two years later.
+Susan D. Richardson, a research chemist at the Environmental Protection Agency's National Exposure Research Laboratory in Athens, Ga., noted that little was known about the disinfection by-products (DBP) formed during chlorination and even less about those formed from alternative methods.
+So into the fray she leapt, bringing her expertise in mass spectrometry and other analytical tools to bear on the problem of drinking water purity and human health.

-Outside the lab, Flagan enjoys bicycling in the San Gabriel Mountains near his home.
-And over the past four years, he has helped organize an engineering design team of about 20 girls from the high school where his wife teaches science.
-They work in his garage on weekends in January and February, preparing for the "FIRST Robotics" competition in March.
-His wife is the leader, he says, but he helps out and has drawn in Caltech students as advisers.
+Richardson's national and international renown led to her organize and chair the first Gordon Research Conference on DBPs in August 2006.
+At EPA, she has trained and mentored many postdocs and visiting scientists, especially women.
+Siuzdak says she is considered "by many of them, including myself, as a role model ... for her research accomplishments ... and for her enthusiasm and dedication to drinking water research to safeguard public health."

-The program gets kids excited about science, he notes, as well as providing a way for students to get their hands dirty with real experience.
+When she isn't in her lab, Richardson can be found hunting fossils, making lampwork glass beads, or painting.

-The award address will be delivered before the Division of Environmental Chemistry.
+The award address will be presented before the Division of Environmental Chemistry.

 Join the conversation